 Covered Call Risk.
 We cannot guarantee that our covered call option strategy will be effective.
 There are several risks associated with transactions in options on securities.
 The significant differences between the securities and options markets could result in an imperfect correlation between these markets.
 The use of options may require us to sell portfolio securities at inopportune times or for prices other than current market values, may limit the amount of appreciation we can realize on an investment, or may cause us to hold a security we might otherwise sell.
 There can be no assurance that a liquid market will exist when we seek to close out an option position.
 Factors such as supply and demand, interest rates, the current market price of the underlying security in relation to the exercise price of the option, the dividend or distribution yield of the underlying security, the actual or perceived volatility of the underlying security and the time remaining until the expiration date, could impact or cause to vary over time the amount of income we are able to generate through our covered call option strategy.
-The number of covered call options we can write is limited by the number of shares of the corresponding common stock we hold.
-Furthermore, our covered call option transactions may be subject to limitations established by each of the exchanges, boards of trade or other trading facilities on which such options are traded.
+The number of covered call options we can write is limited by the number of shares of the exchanges, boards of trade or other trading facilities on which such options are traded.
 If we fail to maintain any required asset coverage ratios in connection with any use by us of leverage, we may be required to redeem or prepay some or all of our leverage instruments.
 Such redemption or prepayment would likely result in our seeking to terminate early all or a portion of any option transaction.
 Early termination of an option could result in a termination payment by or to us.